alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 <span equivalent=“2009-05-01”>May Day next year</span>
 ```

 This was the right path.
-The thing says what it is, and specifies machine-parsable semantics in the
+The thing says what it is, and specifies machine-parseable semantics in the
+most human-readable way (although "equivalent" was a terrible name choice in that case).

-most human-readable way.
-There are still a lot of question that need to be answered to make this
+There are still a lot of questions that need to be answered to make this work properly, which Allsop
-work properly, which Allsop also acknowledged at the time:
+also acknowledged at the time:

 > I titled this section “some thoughts on a solution” because a significant amount of work needs to
 > be done to really develop a workable solution.
 Open questions include the following.